Central Connecticut State University: Statistics

 Central Connecticut State University Acceptance rate and admissions statistics

-Central Connecticut State University has an acceptance rate of 76% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Central Connecticut State University has an acceptance rate of 73% and is among the top 37% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 379 enrolled exclusively in distance education.